wdudek82/portfolio-react-todo-app/README.md

 * [x] Sandbox Component grew quite big, so now it would be the right moment to refator it, and split it
 * [x] Adding routing using React Router
 * [ ] Fading effect on todo item delete
+* [ ] Items marked as completed go to bottom of the list/go to separate "completed" foldable list
 * [ ] Move Todo header state to store
 * [ ] Add cancel/accept icons to header input
 * [ ] Items filters